TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Results

 To further analyze why participants thought some generated test scenarios do not match descriptions in the corresponding traffic rules, we manually checked test scenarios whose \textit{Totally match} ratio is under 60\%.
 Two factors were identified.
 First, the weather rendered by the simulator on some maps is low fidelity.
-For example, for the weather effect ``wet'', the rendered scenarios in some maps do not look wet, more like shadows.
+For example, for the weather effect ``wet'', the rendered scenarios in some maps do not look wet, more like shadows, as shown in Figure~\ref{fig:wet}.
 Second, the road information about road marker obtained from Carla is not accurate.
-Most of the broken lines are annotated as solid lines, which causes the inconsistency of test scenarios that occur on the road with a solid line.
+Most of the broken lines are annotated as solid lines, as an example shown in Figure~\ref{fig:broken} which causes the inconsistency of test scenarios that occur on the road with a solid line.

 To evaluate the validity of the human study, we calculated Fleiss' Kappa~\cite{fleiss1971measuring} for five surveys separately and then obtained the mean Fleiss' Kappa.
-The Fleiss' Kappa values for five surveys are 0.59, 0.70, 0.67, 0.67, and 0.79 respectively.
-The mean Fleiss' Kappa value is 0.68, which shows a substantial degree of consensus among the raters.
+The Fleiss' Kappa values for five surveys finished by students are 0.59, 0.70, 0.67, 0.67, and 0.79 respectively.
+The values for surveys finished by Prolific workers are 0.58, 0.65, 0.68, 0.68, and 0.67 respectively.
+The mean Fleiss' Kappa value for students and workers are 0.68 and 0.67 respectively, which shows a substantial degree of consensus among the raters following the rating standard in~\cite{fleiss1971measuring}.
 In summary, {\tool} is believed to accurately generate test scenarios that match the corresponding traffic rules.